openfoodfacts/openfoodfacts-server/docs/dev/how-to-learn-perl.md

-# How to learn Perl programming language?
+# How can I learn the Perl programming language?

 Here are some introductory resources to learn Perl: